niocs/csvsql/README.md

     $ go get github.com/niocs/csvsql

-Then add the following line to your .bashrc or .zshrc, etc.
+Then add the following line at the end of your .bashrc or .zshrc, etc.

     export PATH=$GOPATH/bin:$PATH